Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Adaptive immunity: Distinguish active vs passive, natural vs artificial immunity.
 Outline lymphatic organ roles (bone marrow, thymus, lymph nodes).

-Primary vs secondary response: Primary response features slower, lower-affinity antibodies; secondary response is rapid, high-affinity due to memory cells.
+Primary vs secondary response: Primary response features slower antibody production; secondary response is faster and typically higher-affinity because of memory cells and affinity maturation.
 Use antibody titre graphs to illustrate-likely Paper 2 data question.
+[2]

 Practice check